-The carrying amounts of the Company's non-financial assets, which include goodwill and intangible assets (which are separately assessed), are reviewed at each reporting date to determine whether there are any events or changes that are indicators of impairment.
+The carrying amounts of the Company's non-financial assets, which includes intangible assets, are reviewed at each reporting date to determine whether there are any events or changes that are indicators of impairment.
 If such an indication exists, then the asset's recoverable amount is estimated.

-For the purpose of impairment testing, assets are grouped together in the smallest group of assets that generate cash inflows from continuing use that is largely independent of the cash inflows of other assets or groups of assets or CGU.
+For the purpose of impairment testing, assets are grouped together in the smallest group of assets that generate cash inflows from continuing use that is largely independent of the cash inflows of other assets or groups of assets or CGUs.
 The recoverable amount of an asset or CGU is the greater of its value in use and fair value less costs to sell.
 In assessing value in use, future discounted cash flows are estimated.
 An impairment loss is recognized if the carrying amount of an asset or its CGU exceeds its estimated recoverable amount.
 Impairment losses are recognized in the consolidated statement of loss.
 The Company evaluates impairment losses for potential reversals (other than goodwill) when events or circumstances warrant such consideration.